Corporate Responsibility

 Communicate instructions for recovery

-To support our private brand suppliers, we offer a design guide and training module on sustainable packaging.
-In 2022, METRO made responsible packaging training mandatory every two years for all private brand food suppliers.
+To support our private brand suppliers, we also offer a design guide and training module on sustainable packaging.

-For more details on our achievements, see the 2022 Corporate Responsibility Report (PDF)
+For more details on our achievements, see the 2025 Corporate Responsibility Report (PDF).